oskar2517/tacomail/README.md

 The live version can be found at [https://tacomail.de](https://tacomail.de).

+## Features
+- Anonymously receive emails.
+- HTML emails are displayed correctly without compromising security.
+- Email attachments can be downloaded.
+- All emails will be deleted after 1 hour.
+- Simple API that can be integrated into other projects.
+Checkout [API.md](docs/API.md) for more information.

 ## Setup
 1. Clone this repository using `git clone https://github.com/oskar2517/tacomail`
 2. Navigate into the newly created directory using `cd tacomail`